perak/kitchen-site/files/api_reference.md

 Property | Type | Description
 ---------|------|------------
-meteor | array of string | List of meteor packages mrt | array of string | List of meteorite (atmosphere) packages
+meteor | array of string | List of meteor packages.
+Packages listed here will be added to your application. mrt | array of string | List of meteorite packages (deprecated)

 *Example:*
 ```